 Indeteriminates grow as vines and provide ongoing ripe fruit beyond the first harvest.
 Indeterminates are “tender perennials”.
 Some greenhouse growers say their vines live as long as three years if conditions are right (no frost, good light, etc.) and can grow to tremendous lengths (16 feet+).
 I let the vine continue fruiting until fall frosts kill them off.

 Semideterminates grow like bushes the way determinates do but can produce a second crop.
-I grow just one of these: Roughwood Golden Plum.
+One example is Roughwood Golden Plum.

 There are over a thousand types of tomatoes (both heirloom and hybrid) and they can grow as bushes (“determinate”) or vines (“indeterminate”).
 Most heirloom tomatoes are indeterminates (grow as vines).

 It’s helpful to check which type you’re growing so you know how big it will get, how to support it, and how long a harvest to expect.
-Not all companies list this information on the seed package or plant tag but you can always find the information online (see Cornell database below).
+Not all companies list this information on the seed package or plant tag but you can always find the information online.
+This tomato database at Rutgers is helpful.

 If you grow several types, you can have tomatoes for fresh salads as well as preserving (canning, freezing, dehydrating).